Radioisotopes are frequently used to label molecules in a cell. T... | Channels for Pearson+

 Radioisotopes are frequently used to label molecules in a cell.
 The fate of atoms and molecules in a cell can then be followed.
 This process is the basis for questions 1-3.

-If E. coli were grown in a medium containing the radioactive isotope ³²P, the ³²P would be found in all of the following molecules of the cell except
+Assume E. coli bacteria are grown in a nutrient medium containing the radioisotope ¹⁶N.
+After a 48-hour incubation period, the ¹⁶N would most likely be found in the E. coli’s

 Verified Solution